 It happens that users want to deal with their problems by themselves before contacting a service agent.
 These people don’t need a lot of hand-holding.
 There’s a plethora of companies that come up with an array of training materials, including webinars, instructional videos, demos, infographics, how-to guides, tutorials, and other relevant documentation.
 This content is aimed at making both customers’ and agents’ lives easier and can be referred to as a knowledge base.

 But good content is only half the battle.
 A well-thought-out knowledge base is searchable, intuitive, customer-friendly, and trustworthy.
 If you want to shape a help center that works, always remember about these features.
 For instance, HelpCrunch hits the spot by adding a search box and a detailed filter bar coupled with a modern look and helpful content.
+Besides, it’s now integrated into the chat widget.
+So, customers can find their sought-after solutions right off the bat.

 Adding a knowledge base to your website can go a long way.
 Firstly, it stays on your site 24/7, which makes it approachable any time when a customer needs it.
 Your email box won’t burst with messages, and repetitive phone calls are kept to a minimum.
 As a knowledge base can keep multiple sources of information (audios and visuals), clients with special needs are able to find valuable information in an accessible format.
 And if you make an effort and create this page in different languages, foreign customers are able to get a better understanding of your products and services.